cvmfs/doc-cvmfs/cpt-releasenotes.rst

 Manual Migration from 2.4.1 Stratum 1 Web Servers
 -------------------------------------------------

-If you do not want to use ``cvmfs_server migrate`` to automatically upgrade, web servers serving Stratum 1 repositories can be migrated from version 2.4.1 with the following steps:
+If you are not using ``cvmfs_server migrate`` to automatically upgrade, web servers serving Stratum 1 repositories can be migrated from version 2.4.1 with the following steps:

   1. Ensure that there are is no active replication or garbage collection